 In Association with

-The course can be attended either as a free-standing course or in conjunction with Personal Injury Essentials Part 2: the practical aspects of being a personal injury expert witness
+The course can be attended either as a free-standing course or in conjunction with Clinical Negligence Essentials Part 1: substantive legal principles and case law for the expert witness

 Key topics covered: